ljtill/azure-deployment-stacks-action/README.md

 ## Customisation

-For a complete list of customization options, please refer to the [Parameters](./docs/PARAMETERS.md) document.
+For a complete list of customisation options, please refer to the [Parameters](./docs/PARAMETERS.md) document.

 ## Documentation